Share This :

 Especially for younger athletes, getting cut from a team or sitting on the bench can be a painful experience.
-But a wise parent will help their child understand the things that they can ALWAYS control are their attitude, work ethic, and desire to improve.
+But a wise parent will help their child understand that they can always control their attitude, work ethic and desire to improve.

 What can I do better?

 Regardless of the situation—a difficult coach, lack of playing time, suffering an injury, etc.—you can always find a way to improve!

 Are there coaches who will treat you unfairly?
 No doubt.

 Could you experience some bad luck as a result of an injury?
 Quite possibly!

 Can you always improve as both an athlete and a teammate?
 Of course!